Dave Roberts (baseball manager): Personal life

 Roberts married his high school girlfriend, Tricia, in 1997.
 They have two children, son Cole and daughter Emme.
-Cole played college baseball for Loyola Marymount University and is currently in the Philadelphia Phillies minor league system.
+Cole played college baseball for Loyola Marymount University.
+He last played for the Clearwater Threshers before being released in July of 2025.
 Roberts, along with former teammate Rich Aurilia and friends John and Noelle Micek, have been partners in Red Stitch Winery, based in Cardiff, California, since 2008.

 In March 2010, Roberts was diagnosed with Hodgkin's lymphoma.
 After receiving treatments for lymphoma, Roberts reported he received a clean bill of health in June 2011.